onkaraman/qssltool/readme.md

 ### 04. Example files
 I have prepared an Excel file which you can just load into the tool and let it run.
 Obviously you can modify this Excel file to your needs and start automated tests that way.

 The files are located in the same OneDrive folder as the tool itself is.
-You can go to the OneDrive folder
+You can go to the OneDrive folder [with this link](https://onedrive.live.com/redir?resid=141F81505A5B6387!87936&authkey=!AMeFSMDfV0Zo3SQ&ithint=folder%2czip).